graezykev/normalise-your-git-commit-and-push/steps.md

 ![alt text](images/image-12.png)

-But you can bypass the check with `--no-verify`
+But you can bypass the check with `--no-verify`.

 ```sh
 git commit -am 'bypass eslint to commit' --no-verify